FAQs

 Who Is Eligible For Monetization?

-1. Pass an onboarding review process
+1. Pass an onboarding review

 1. Post eligible content

-1. Register a payout account
+1. Register an eligible payout account

 1. Earn enough to meet the minimum transfer threshold